 In order to participate in the program, graduate students must:

-- have completed at least one year of graduate studies at UNLV by program start date.
+- have completed at least one semester of graduate studies at UNLV by program start date.

 - currently be enrolled.

 - be in good academic standing in a graduate degree program.

 In order to participate in the program, undergraduate students must:

 - be in good standing in the UNLV Honors College and/or UNLV Ronald E. McNair Baccalaureate Programs and/or be graduates of the UNLV Graduate College Grad Rebel Advantage Program